Thursday, September 29, 2022

 Review: Sheep Dip Islay Blended Malt Scotch Whisky

 Nose (10%): That is an oily scotch.
 Old band-aids through and through.
-Band-aids after a dip in the swimming pool. no real oaky, toasty notes, pretty standard peaty young islay.
+Band-aids after a dip in the swimming pool real oaky, toasty notes, pretty standard peaty young islay.
 7/10

 Palate (20%): Surprisingly quite light to start, very watery.
 It swiftly builds to a high dose of polyphenols.
-There's a flavor I've had before that I can't place, an English sweet, sherbet?
+There's a flavor I've had before that I can't place: an English sweet sherbet?
 Powdered sugar flavor.
-It starts with nothing and builds into the rich oily fire. light tang, salty seaweed.
+It starts with nothing and builds into a rich, oily fire.
+Light tang, salty seaweed.
 Iodine medicine.
 16/20

-Finish (10%): Long lingering smoke with a bit of alcohol heat. really feel it in the bottom jaw.
+Finish (10%): Long lingering smoke with some alcohol heat.
+Really feel it in the bottom jaw.
 Very dry.
 I'm struggling to form saliva.
-Cigars aren't this binding. light figgy, golden date note starts to appear after several sips. slight medicinal rubber note.
+Cigars aren't this binding.
+Light figgy, golden date note starts to appear after several sips.
+There is a slight medicinal rubber note.
 6/10

-Overall Impression and Harmony (30%): This is a pretty young scotch overall by my estimation, that or the peat is just so high that any oak just falls away.
-The peat is there no doubt, but this falls short in terms of balance in my opinion.
-It goes from nothing to a little something maybe, and then a hard kick in the jaw.
+Overall Impression and Harmony (30%): This is a pretty young scotch, and the peat is so high that any oak falls away.
+The peat is undoubtedly the, but this falls short in balan,cn.
+It goes from nothing to a little something, then a hard kick in the jaw.
 18/30

-Retry on Ice (25%): some pulpy fruit starts to emerge, more tang, sour orange, my palate may be adjusting to the peat at this point.
-The oil still lingers but the opening flavor and mid-palate really brighten up.
-Certainly an improvement but still not anything of legendary status.
+Retry on Ice (25%): Some pulpy fruit starts to emerge, more tangy, sour orange.
+My palate may be adjusting to the peat at this point.
+The oil still lingers, but the opening flavor and mid-palate brighten up.
+Certainly an improvement,t but still not anything of legendary status.
 19/25

 Total Ranking: 69% Legendary, AmazingGreatGood, Fair, Average, Tolerable, Swill